Three Leadership Tips to Consider

 There’s a difference between being a leader and being a boss.
 At a basic level, leaders lead while bosses supervise.

 A leader is someone who leads by example and works alongside his/her employees to reach a common goal while a boss is someone who expects their employees to complete tasks that are given to them day in and day out.

 While both hold a position of power, as a leader, you want to humble yourself and practice empathy to truly understand what makes your employees tick to create a healthy and positive atmosphere for all parties involved.

+Leadership is a balancing act.
 The he-said, she-said, finger-pointing game does everyone involved a disservice.
-As a leader, you have to take responsibility even if it was your team’s miss.
+As a leader, you must take responsibility even if it was your team’s miss.